 On one hand, we have the old-school mentality where putting something as important as personal finance on autopilot seems like an irresponsible idea.
-On the other hand, we have a new-age thinking of automating financial life, and with each pay cheque, the pie gets broken down into segments and placed into their respective category such as “investment”, “insurance”, “savings”, automatically.
+On the other, a new-age thinking of automating financial life.
+With each pay cheque, the pie gets broken down into segments and placed into their respective category such as “investment”, “insurance”, “savings”, automatically.

 The prior, however, requires a high level of self-control which is rather impossible in the world today.
-We are constantly bombarded with advertisements on social media and are fortunate enough to enjoy the convenience of making purchases online.
+We are constantly bombarded with advertisements on social media and fortunate enough to enjoy the convenience of online shopping.
 With that, any possible chance of self-discipline on budgeting is now greatly diminished.

 Automating our finances, on the other hand, can help create a stress-free, clear-minded environment, which frees us to focus on more meaningful financial decisions.